iost-official/iost-docs/website/versioned_docs/version-3.0.0/4-running-iost-node/Become-Servi-Node.md

 iwallet system ram-buy 1024 --account <your-account>
 ```

-If you don't have enough iost, please contact us.
+If you don't have enough IOST, please contact us.

 # Register the Servi Node